-- 2.2 At GCSE in the years 2015 to 2017, performance has been well above the national average for maintained schools. - 2.3 In the sixth form, A-level results in the years 2015 to 2017 have been well above the national average for sixth formers in maintained schools. - 2.4 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
+- 2.2 At GCSE and IGCSE, in the years 2015 to 2017, results have been above the average for maintained schools, and higher than worldwide norms respectively. - 2.3 In the sixth form, A-level results in the years 2015 to 2017 have been above the national average for sixth formers in maintained schools. - 2.4 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
 The teaching enables pupils to make good progress, encompasses effective behaviour management and is supported by suitable resources.
 A suitable framework for the assessment of pupils' performance is in place. - 2.5 The standards relating to the quality of education [paragraphs 1-4] are met.